ignatiusmb/mauss.dev/workspace/content/routes/curated/digest-2021.02/+calendar.md

 ## 25

-[[Reddit](https://www.reddit.com/r/getdisciplined/comments/lrrgup/discussion_i_believe_depression_is_legitimate_but/)] (discussion thread) “I believe depression is legitimate.
-But I also believe that if you don’t exercise, eat nutritious food, get sunlight, consume positive material, surround yourself with support, then you aren’t giving yourself a fighting chance.” - Jim Carrey
+[[Reddit](https://www.reddit.com/r/getdisciplined/comments/lrrgup/discussion_i_believe_depression_is_legitimate_but/)] (discussion thread) "I believe depression is legitimate.
+But I also believe that if you don't exercise, eat nutritious food, get sunlight, consume positive material, surround yourself with support, then you aren't giving yourself a fighting chance." - Jim Carrey

 ## 26